On the complexity of estimating ground state entanglement and free energy: Introduction

-\begin{restatable}{theorem}{thmleles} For $k \ge 5$, $\LELES$ is $\QMAt$-hard, even when $s - t = \Omega(n)$.
+\begin{restatable}[Informal]{theorem}{thmleles} For $k \ge 5$, $\LELES$ is $\QMAt$-hard, even when $s - t = \Omega(n)$.
 Hardness remains even when restricting to physically motivated Hamiltonians such as the 2D Heisenberg model (\cref{cor:physicalHamiltonians}). \end{restatable} Thus, upper bounding the complexity of LELES is at least as difficult as bounding the power of $\QMAt$, a longstanding open problem.
 Whether this implies finding \emph{low} entanglement ground states is easier (LELES) or harder than finding \emph{high} entanglement ground states (HELES) depends on what one believes regarding the power of $\QMA$ versus $\QMAt$.
-It is entirely plausible that $\QMAt = \QMA \subsetneq \qqQAM$ (i.e. LELES is easier than HELES), or that $\QMAt = \NEXP \supsetneq \qqQAM$ (i.e. HELES is much harder than LELES).\\
+It is entirely plausible that $\QMAt = \QMA \subsetneq \qqQAM$ (i.e. LELES is easier than HELES), or that $\QMAt = \NEXP \supsetneq \qqQAM$ (i.e. LELES is much harder than HELES).

+Proving that $\LELES$ is also contained in $\QMAt$ faces a roadblock: approximating entropy is hard when one does not have a preparation circuit.
+In general, estimating the entropy of a unknown state $\rho$ up to constant accuracy requires an exponential number of copies of $\rho$ (linear in the dimension) \cite[Theorem~I.4]{WZ25}.
+Even though $\QMAt$ can receive polynomially many copies of the proof, this is a priori not enough to approximate the entropy sufficiently well.\\

-\emph{2.2 Low energy approximate product states.} As entropy is a challenging quantity, and is a barrier to showing $\QMAt$ containment of $\LELES$, our fourth and final problem studies a different measure of entanglement: the trace distance to a product state.
+\emph{2.2 Low energy approximate product states.} As entropy is a challenging quantity, and is a barrier to showing $\QMAt$ containment of $\LELES$, our fourth and final problem studies a different measure of entanglement better suited for showing $\QMAt$ containment: trace distance to a product state.